 Breastfeeding woman can start their diet plan directly from this phase and get a well-rounded diet.
-Keeping your calories at least at 1,800 calories and 50-75 carbs is important.
+It is important to make sure your calories are at least 1,800 calories per day with 50-75 for carbs.

 - Phase 4: Eat a healthy diet with lots of vegetables, proteins, healthy fats, and low sugar fruits.
 Eat as many healthy carbs as your body needs, preferably non-starchy vegetables.